SNWCreations/l4d2-modded-server/README.md

 A modded Left 4 Dead 2 (L4D2) server which includes some mods that enhances the gameplay.

-Designed to be run on Microsoft Windows, Linux support is not planned yet (PRs are welcome).

 ## Installation

 Make sure you have **10GB** free space at least.